One thing that confuses many people is – “what does Pulse mean on a blender?”

 Blenders are generally sensitive when it comes to the buttons you use, so make sure nothing is stuck in between the button and its slot.

-It’s also possible that your machine just needs a quick reset because there might be something wrong with the pulse function or maybe even one of your switches.
+It’s also possible that your machine just needs a quick reset because there might be something wrong with the pulse function on blender or maybe even one of your switches.
 You can do this by unplugging the blender from its electrical source for a few seconds and then plugging it back in after 30 seconds have passed.

 This will automatically reset everything and fix problems with individual functions as well as give your blender a fresh start.